rust-lang/rust/text/0000-as-cell.md

 # Summary
 [summary]: #summary

-For `T: Copy`, add conversion functions with the following signatures to std:
+For all `T`, define `Cell<T>` as having the same memory layout as `T` and add conversion functions with the following signatures to std:

 - `&mut T -> &Cell<T>`
 - `&mut [T] -> &[Cell<T>]`

+> Note: https://github.com/rust-lang/rfcs/pull/1651 has been accepted recently,
+> so no `T: Copy` bound is needed anymore.

 # Motivation
 [motivation]: #motivation